 For travelling abroad, it is worth checking information from the destination’s embassy and ensure that consideration has been given to the status of medicinal cannabis in any countries that are visited and passed through.
 Laws relating to medicinal cannabis vary a great deal from country to country.

 Smoking and health effects of cannabis

-There are many ways to ingest cannabis, however when it comes to smoking cannabis, it is felt that there is a health risk.
-Kevin P. Hill MD, Assistant Professor at the Harvard Medical School, has said: “In theory, smoked cannabis should be as effective a treatment as other forms.
-But doctors don’t recommend smoking because it is so bad for your lungs, and when you use the drug in pill or spray form, it helps your doctor control how much of the active chemical you get (9).”
+There are many ways to ingest cannabis, however, when it comes to smoking cannabis, it is felt that there is an additional health risk.
+Kevin P. Hill MD, Assistant Professor at the Harvard Medical School, has said, ‘In theory, smoked cannabis should be as effective a treatment as other forms.
+But doctors do not recommend smoking because it is so bad for your lungs, and when you use the drug in pill or spray form, it helps your doctor control how much of the active chemical you get (19).’

 There has also been research into MS, cannabis and cognition.
-One study that used MRI imaging as a measure found that cannabis use in MS results in more widespread cognitive difficulties and brain volume loss.
-This could be a potential cause for concern for the MS community as cognitive impairments and difficulties occur in approximately 40–60 percent of people with MS (11).
+One study that used Magnetic Resonance Imaging (MRI) as a measure, found that cannabis use in MS results in more widespread cognitive difficulties and brain volume loss.
+This could be a potential cause for concern for the MS community as cognitive impairments and difficulties occur in approximately 40–60 per cent of people with MS (20).

 For more information on all of the above please see the following links.
 If you would like to discuss anything mentioned in this booklet then please call our helpline on 0800 783 0518.
 If you would like a plain text version of this booklet please email email@example.com